OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:13

-After he became the father of Mahalalel, Kenan lived 840 years and had other sons and daughters.
+Following the birth of Mahalalel, Kenan lived 840 years and had other sons and daughters.

 ## Genesis 5:14